7BIndustries/sliderule-cli/README.md

 ## Installation

 git and npm must be installed separately for sliderule-cli to work.
-Binaries for sliderule-cli itself will be avaiable shortly for Linux, Windows and MacOS.
+Binaries for sliderule-cli are avaiable for Linux, Windows and MacOS.

 ### Windows
 - [Install git](https://git-scm.com/download/win)